Christiansted, U.S. Virgin Islands: History

-The town was founded by Frederick Moth after he was made governor of St. Croix in 1733.
-Departing from St. Thomas, Capt.
-Moth's party had cleared a space for Fort Christianswærn by 5 September.
-In a ceremony next to this fort on 8 Jan.
-1734, the French formally handed over the island to the Danes in the form of the Danish West India and Guinea Company.
-The island was to be allotted 300 plantations, 215 for sugar and the remainder for cotton.
-The plantations surveyed were 3000 feet by 2000 feet.
+The town was founded by Captain Frederik Moth after he was made governor of St. Croix in 1733.
+Departing from St. Thomas, Moth's party had cleared a space for Fort Christianswærn by 5 September.
+In a ceremony next to this fort on 8 January 1734, the French formally handed the island over to the Danes in the form of the Danish West India and Guinea Company.
+St. Croix was to be allotted 300 plantations, 215 for sugar and the rest for cotton.
+The plantations surveyed were 3,000 by 2,000 feet.
 In addition, the company established a sugar refinery and distillery.
 The fort was completed by 1740.
-The 1742 census listed 120 sugar plantations, 122 cotton plantations, and 1,906 slaves compared to about 300 Englishmen and 60 Danes.
-By 1743, the island had a hospital and in 1745, the number of slaves had increased to 2878.
-By 1754, the town included 83 "white inhabitants", "each of whom owned from a single slave to sixty-six of them," according to Westergaard.
-Total slaves on the island had increased to 7566.
+The 1742 census listed 120 sugar plantations, 122 cotton plantations, 1,906 slaves, about 300 Englishmen, and 60 Danes.
+By 1743, St. Croix had a hospital.
+In 1745, the number of slaves had increased to 2,878.
+By 1754, the town included 83 "white inhabitants", "each of whom owned from a single slave to sixty-six of them", according to Westergaard.
+Slaves on the island numbered 7,566.

-It is a former capital of the Danish West Indies and home to the Christiansted National Historic Site.
-Christiansted has preserved the 18th-century Danish-style buildings constructed by African slaves.
-Solid stone buildings in pastel colors with bright red tile roofs line the cobblestone sidewalks, adding a touch of 18th-century European architectural style.
-Because the town was constructed by African slaves, there are many African influences in Christiansted's design as well, making it one of the few "African-Danish" towns in the world.
+Christiansted is a former capital of the Danish West Indies and home to the Christiansted National Historic Site.
+It has preserved the 18th-century Danish-style solid stone buildings in pastel colors with bright red tile roofs line the cobblestone sidewalks, adding a touch of 18th-century European architectural style.
+Because the town was constructed by African slaves, there are also African influences in Christiansted's design, making it one of the world's few "African-Danish" towns.
 The town's symmetry, with streets running at right angles to the waterfront, makes it popular for walking tours.
 The commercial area centers on King and Company streets, adjacent to the Christiansted National Historic Site.
 The residential area, including portions that were originally settlements for free blacks, extends inland and uphill from the commercial area.
 The botanist Julius von Rohr started a botanic garden in the 18th century and produced a number of landscapes of the island.

-The town has small hotels and many restaurants.
-Several scuba shops operate in the town, as the wharf has easy access to many diving attractions on the north side of the island.
+Christiansted has small hotels and many restaurants.
+In 1947, The Buccaneer resort, to the northeast of town, was opened by the Armstrong family as an 11-room inn.
+Several scuba shops operate in town, as the wharf has easy access to diving attractions on the island's north side.
 A small point of interest is Protestant Cay, a cay near Christiansted.

+Demographics

+2020 Census

+As of 2020, Christiansted had a population of 1,770, while the larger sub-district had a population of 1,866.

+The population decreased by almost 30% between 2010 and 2020 due to the impact of Hurricanes Irma and Maria.

 Economy

-With a small population, the economy of Christiansted is not extremely vast.
-Christiansted as of 2004, had a population of about 3,000.
-The 2000 census population of the town was 2,637; that of the larger sub-district was 2,865.

-Seaborne Airlines previously had headquarters in Christiansted.
+Seaborne Airlines was formerly headquartered in Christiansted.

 Transportation

-The city of Christiansted is served by one commercial airport, Henry E. Rohlsen Airport, with flights on several airlines, including American and Delta from the United States.
+Christiansted is served by one commercial airport, Henry E. Rohlsen Airport, with flights on several airlines, including American and Delta.

-A ferry serving the Hotel on the Cay resort runs between Christiansted and Protestant Cay.
+A ferry serving the hotel on the Cay resort runs between Christiansted and Protestant Cay.